Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Being a freelancer means you get to be your own boss, deciding when, where, and how you work.
 It gives you the flexibility to choose projects that you’re really interested in and that match your skills.
 Plus, you can often set your own rates, potentially earning more than you would in a traditional job.
 You could even set up a freelance side-hustle alongside your regular job!

 Being a freelancer also comes with certain responsibilities and involves a few key steps in getting things right.
 Not sure where to start?
-Here’s a quick guide to help.
+Here’s a quick guide to help you become a freelancer.
+You can also find more guides and templates in our resource centre for freelancers.

-Being a freelancer means that you’re classed as self-employed, even if you’re also classed as an employee at the same time.
-This means you need to tell HMRC about your self-employed earnings by submitting a tax return using Self Assessment, which is the system for reporting your income and expenses.
+Being a freelancer means you’re classed as self-employed, even if you’re also considered employed because you’re working for someone else at the same time.
+You’ll need to tell HMRC about the self-employed part of your earnings by registering a business and submitting tax returns.

-Just make sure you keep good records of all your freelance earnings – especially now that digital platforms must report data to HMRC about what their users earn through the site.
+Just make sure you keep good records of all your freelance earnings – especially as digital platforms (such as Fiverr and Upwork) must report data to HMRC about what users earn through the site.
+And remember; the trading allowance is a total for the tax year – not a separate allowance for each platform or source of income.

 If you do cross the £1,000 threshold, then you’ll need to tell HMRC.
 Start by visiting the HMRC website and create a Government Gateway account if you don’t already have one.
 Once registered, you can sign up for Self Assessment.

 A freelancer’s tax obligations typically include income tax and National Insurance contributions (NICs).
-Income tax is calculated based on your total earnings, taking into account any allowable business expenses, so you’ll pay tax on the profit left over once you deduct your expenses – not on the full amount of income.
+Income tax is calculated based on your total earnings, taking into account any allowable business expenses.
+You’ll pay tax on the profit left over once you deduct your expenses – not on the full amount of income – which is another reason to keep detailed records!

 You might also need to make student loan repayments, depending on your circumstances.

 Working out what to charge clients for your services can be nerve-wracking!
 Start by researching what other freelancers in your field are charging and factor in your skills, costs, and experience.
-Being careful to pitch it right, without over-charging or under-charging, can be a delicate balance at times, so don’t be afraid to negotiate with customers.
+Finding the sweet spot between over-charging or under-charging can be a delicate balance at times, so don’t be afraid to negotiate with customers.

-When creating your invoice, be sure to include essential details such as your full name or business name, contact information, and the client’s details.
-Clearly show the invoice date and due date for payment and provide a unique invoice number for reference.
+Your invoices should include essential details such as your full name and/or business name, contact information, and the client’s details.
+Clearly show the invoice date and due date for payment, and provide a unique invoice number for reference.

 Finally, make sure you itemise your services with a description, quantity, and rate for each task you’ve completed, calculating the total amount owed.
 Specify the payment terms and methods accepted and include your preferred payment details.